Wesleyan Acceptance Rate: Class of 2030 Admissions Statistics

 Note: All data has been sourced from Wesleyan’s Common Data Set and official admissions announcements.

-Wesleyan University’s ED pool has fluctuated in recent years, ranging from 900 applicants for the Class of 2025 to 1,309 for the Class of 2028.
-Meanwhile, the number of students admitted through the early round has remained relatively stable, generally between 406 and 502 admits each year.
+Wesleyan’s ED pool has fluctuated, ranging from 900 applicants for the Class of 2025 to 1,309 for the Class of 2028, while the number of students admitted through the early round has remained relatively stable, generally between 406 and 502 admits each year.

 Wesleyan Regular Decision Acceptance Rate